GUIDELINES

 Reducing availability and use of digital devices

-A practical guide for teachers and parents for jointly creating a community and culture that promotes healthy use of digital media at school, at home, and everywhere in between.
+A practical guide for teachers and parents in jointly creating a community and culture that promotes healthy use of digital media, at school, at home and everywhere in between.

 Developing the context